rust-lang/rust/text/0000-alternative-registries.md

     - `name`: the name of the crate
     - `vers`: the version of the crate this row is describing
     - `deps`: a list of all dependencies of this crate
-    - `cksum`: a checksum of this version's files
+    - `cksum`: a checksum of the tarball downloaded
     - `features`: a list of the features available from this crate
     - `yanked`: whether or not this version has been yanked